We want to adopt. What are our options?

 A. Independent Adoptions

-For those prospective adoptive parents who have located a child that is available for adoption and who need legal services, our North Carolina adoption family law attorney can offer assistance with independent adoptions.
+For those prospective adoptive parents who have located a child that is available for adoption and who need legal services, our North Carolina adoption family law attorney can offer assistance with independent adoptions and adoption information.
 We also assist out-of-state attorneys and those who have adoption needs in North Carolina – obtaining consents for out-of-state placements and interstate compliance, as well as litigating and negotiating adoption issues.
 For biographical information on our North Carolina attorney click on our adoption attorneys and staff page in this website.

 B. Agency Assisted Adoptions